Arthur Johnstone-Douglas: Personal life

 Johnstone-Douglas died on 26 March 1923, at age 76, and was buried in Dryfebridge cemetery.

 Descendants

 Through his son Sholto, he was a grandfather of Elizabeth Johnstone-Douglas, who married William Craven, 6th Earl of Craven and was the mother of the 7th and 8th Earls of Craven.

 Through his daughter Margaret, he was a grandfather of John Carnegie, 12th Earl of Northesk.

 Through his daughter Caroline, he was a grandfather of Patrick Balfour, 3rd Baron Kinross and David Balfour, 4th Baron Kinross.

+Through his daughter Octavia, he was a grandfather of actress Catherine Salkeld.